ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 **Additional Libraries:** turtle, mobilechelonian, panel, holoviews, bokeh, socket, editdistance, opencv-python.
 In case run locally, a [requirements.txt](requirements.txt) file was included.

-Any implementation details or notes we need to repeat your work.
-- Additional libraries you are using for this project
-- Does this code require other pip packages, software, etc?
-- Does this code need to run on some other (non-datahub) platform?
-(CoLab, etc.)

 ## Reference